 Is There a Correct Way to Hold a Wine Glass?

 There is no correct way to hold a wine glass but there are definitely acceptable ones.
-Practice the proper way of holding a wine glass until it becomes second nature to you.
+Practice the proper way to hold a wine glass until it becomes second nature to you.

 Other Wine Etiquettes